Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 #
 echo = `date` job $JOB_NAME done
 ```
-`-gt` is the fraction of sequences with a gap allowed, default is 1.
+`-gt` is the fraction of sequences with a gap allowed, the default is 1.

 ### 4. Species tree reconstruction
 There are multiple programs to infer species trees from gene trees.
 For example, [ASTRAL](https://github.com/smirarab/ASTRAL) is one of the statistically consistent summary methods to get species tree from gene trees.
-Gene trees can be obtained by RAxML or FastTree, then concatenated into a single file by `cat` command, each gene tree on a separate line in Newick format. `-i` input file, `-o` name of output file, `2>` writes stdout to the file (recommended).
+Gene trees can be obtained by RAxML or FastTree, then concatenated into a single file by `cat` command, each gene tree on a separate line in Newick format. `-i` input file, `-o` name of the output file, `2>` writes stdout to the file (recommended).
 To run ASTRAL, you need to have [Java](https://java.com/).
-If your dataset is large, you can invoke more memory to run ASTRAL with option like this `-Xmx3000M` which requests 3GB of RAM. `Xmx` is the maximum amount you want to allocate in MB.
+If your dataset is large, you can invoke more memory to run ASTRAL with an option like `-Xmx3000M` which requests 3GB of RAM. `Xmx` is the maximum amount you want to allocate in MB.
 ```
 java -jar astral.5.5.2.jar -i genetrees.tre -o genetrees-astral.tre 2> astral.log
 ```